Schrodingerrs-cat/Hardware-Implementation-of-target-identification-on-FPGA/README.md

 - [**Wu-Tianze**](https://github.com/wutianze/dnndk-pynqz2) — for his pioneering work on DNN deployment with DNNDK on the PYNQ-Z2.
 - [**Jin-Chen**](http://www.aiotlab.org/teaching/fpga.html) — for the educational resources provided through AIOTLab, which were very helpful in the initial stages.
 - The [**PYNQ Community**](https://discuss.pynq.io/) — for their openness, helpful discussions, and shared knowledge.
+- This project was developed collaboratively with [**Mantra Solanki**](https://github.com/mantrasolanki), whose contributions and technical support were essential throughout the process.

 Additionally, I would like to thank my academic mentors and peers for their continuous support, insightful feedback, and encouragement throughout this project.